jimmyangel/morinricardo/content/post/2022-10-16-oregon-watersheds.md

   - howl
 date: 2022-10-10T00:00:00.000Z
 ---
-### Who's drinking water is influenced by any give spot on the map?
+### Who's drinking water is influenced by any given spot on the map?

-That is the question Oregon Wild wanted to be able to answer at a moment's notice.
+That is the question Oregon Wild wants to be able to answer at a moment's notice.

-My latest project as a volunteer for Oregon Wild was about drinking water in Oregon.
-The organization needed the data and a tool to easily understand the extent of Oregon's drinking watersheds and how populations are interconnected through common watersheds.
+My latest project as a volunteer for Oregon Wild seeks to answer that question.
+Oregon Wild needs data and a tool to easily understand the extent of Oregon's drinking watersheds and how populations are connected to any part of Oregon through common watersheds.

 <!--more-->